 I have extensive knowledge of a wide variety of the most state-of-the-art strategies, tools and technologies for facilitating groups in conflict and/or groups with a desire to have conversations that are transformative, productive and coherent.

 I have specific expertise with conflicts that arise between companies, communities and governments.
-I’m particularly prepared for supporting those that want to design systems for community consultation that is both sustainable and democratic.
+I’m particularly prepared for supporting those that want to design systems for inclusive communication that is both sustainable and democratic.

 My linguistic and cultural experience makes me particularly helpful in situations where cross-cultural communication is needed.